martin-at-ipal/kindle-web-tools/README.md

 # kindle-web-tools
 Turn Kindle Paperwhite e-reader into a development and production tool.

+## Quick start for basic use
+1. Copy `javascript.html` to your Kindle (not in subfolder for starters)
+2. Open **Experimental Browser** (Three-vertical-dots menu > Experimental Browser).
+3. In the address bar, type `file:///mnt/us/javascript.html?alert('Hi\x20there!')` (if you switch the Kindle off before closing the message, it will stay on screen!
+You can use it to leave messages.)
+  - or type `file:///mnt/us/javascript.html?25*4+1` for a calculator
+  - or type `file:///mnt/us/javascript.html?Date()` for a clock
+4. bookmark it, type code, get a blank screen (that is proabbly a parse error), get frustrated, find solutions, enjoy, share

 ## Kindle Paperwhite <img alt="Kindle Paperwhite 3 from Wikipedia https://en.wikipedia.org/wiki/User:Frmorrison" src="https://upload.wikimedia.org/wikipedia/en/e/e9/Paperwhite_3.jpg" width="50">
  _Amazon Kindle Paperwhite_ is a standalone portable computer that provides:
  * a great B/W touchscreen,